Why sit in Chambers?

-For a successful and sustainable pupillage or mentoring relationship to occur, there must be the following commitment by both Master and Pupil, or Mentor and Mentee, to:
+For a successful and sustainable pupillage or mentoring relationship to occur, there must be the following commitment by both Mentor and Pupil, or Mentor and Mentee, to:

-Over the decade, I have had the good fortune to learn from and mentor many law students and graduates.
-Some of my mentees have also become my legal research assistants.
-All of my legal research assistants have gone to work for large-tier law firms.
-I am very proud of their respective achievements.
+Over the decade, William has had the good fortune to learn from and mentor many law students and graduates.
+Some of William’s mentees have also become his legal research assistants.
+All of his legal research assistants have gone to work for large-tier law firms.

-While I have mentored many law students and graduates, fewer are nominated for awards and sponsored for internships or jobs, both in Australia and overseas (Malaysia, Singapore, Hong Kong, China, London, and New York).
+While William has mentored many law students and graduates, fewer are nominated for awards and sponsored for internships or jobs, both in Australia and overseas (Malaysia, Singapore, Hong Kong, China, London, and New York).

-In assessing potential mentees, I look for certain qualities and skills sets.
+In assessing potential mentees, William looks for certain qualities and skills sets.
 First impressions do count but it is not all about academic brilliance.